sunfishcode/origin/README.md

 For a C-ABI-compatible interface to this functionality, see [c-scape].

-This is used by the [Mustang] project, building Rust programs written entirely in Rust.
+This is used by the [Mustang] project in its libc implementation, and in the [origin-studio] project in its std implementation, which are two different ways to support building Rust programs written entirely in Rust.

 Origin can also be used on its own, in several different configurations: